Wichita State Shockers men's basketball: Elite Eight appearance and sanctions

-Mark Turgeon era
+Return to the tournament

 WSU hired Topeka, Kansas native Mark Turgeon as head coach on March 11, 2000.
 Turgeon guided the Shockers to a 9–19 record during his first season.
 In Turgeon's second year Wichita State began its resurgence with a combination of several veterans and newcomers to compile a 15–15 record in 2001–02.

 Helped by an 11–3 record in Levitt Arena, WSU's overall record in the arena rose to 502–185 since it opened during the 1955–56 season.
 In the 2002–03 season, the Shockers would improve to 18 wins, and then to 21 wins in the 2003–04 season.

-In 2004–05, Wichita State continued to improve, reaching the third game of the NIT, and taking the Shockers to back-to-back-to-back postseason trips for the first time since 1987-88-89.
+In 2004–05, Wichita State continued to improve, reaching the third game of the NIT, and taking the Shockers to back-to-back-to-back postseason trips for the first time since 1987–88–89.
 WSU's 2004–05 team went 22–10 overall, finished second in the Missouri Valley Conference, and were ranked in the top 30 for nine weeks.

 In 2005–06, Turgeon lead WSU to its best season in over 20 years, reaching the Sweet 16 with victories over 10th seeded Seton Hall and shocking 2nd seeded Tennessee.
 In the Sweet 16, the Shockers would go on to lose to eventual Final Four participant George Mason.

 In 2006–07, the Shockers entered the season with high expectations, and surged out to a 9–0 start, including a revenge-win over George Mason, as well as road victories over #6 LSU and #14 Syracuse.
 WSU rose as high as #8 in both the AP and Coaches' Polls on December 18, 2006, but the Shockers would struggle for much of the rest of the season, falling from the rankings and finishing 17–14, including only eight conference wins, for Turgeon's second worst mark as WSU head coach.

 Head Coach Mark Turgeon left Wichita State on April 10, 2007, after a seven-year run and a 128–90 record, (at the time) the third winningest coach in Shocker history behind Ralph Miller and Gene Smithson.
 On April 14, 2007, Gregg Marshall was announced as 26th head men's basketball coach at Wichita State.